doivglser/mindevenviro-fanciful/README.md

 from Terminal: shi3lD.sh to:

-Change your MAC address, to obtain a new IP, and ensure the snort and clamd daemons are running as well.
+Change your MAC address, to obtain a new IP, and ensure the snort and clamav daemons are up

 # Files: